queuedpixel/twitch-craps-bot/readme.md

 * `owner` : name of the bot owner
 * `messageInterval` : interval between sending messages; milliseconds
 * `startingBalance` : starting balance for players
+* `debug` : whether or not to enable debugging features

 ## Usage